Gall Bladder Woes: Unmasking Symptoms!

 • Indigestion: Patients may experience persistent indigestion, characterized by bloating, gas, and a feeling of fullness after meals.
 This occurs because the gall bladder is not releasing enough bile to aid in the digestion of fats.

-• Nausea and Vomiting: Gall bladder problems can also cause persistent nausea and occasional vomiting.
+• Nausea and Vomiting: Gall bladder problems can also cause persistent nausea and vomiting.
 This is particularly common after consuming fatty or spicy foods.

 • Changes in Bowel Movements: Some individuals with gall bladder issues may experience changes in their bowel movements.
 This can include diarrhea or pale-colored stools, indicating that the body is not properly digesting fats.